 I'm fortunate to live in a place that is scenic and full of wildlife at the edge of the Colorado Rocky Mountains.
-Various critters come and visit me in my own backyard, I live at the edge of a forested area in the town of Nederland.
-And areas near me specialize in some of the most iconic Colorado wildlife.
-I've gathered a number of photos over the years of these animals.
-I've only shared them on my small social media channels (small means I'm not heavily involved in SM) (but feel free to follow me on Facebook, Instagram or Twitter).
-I decided to throw a bunch up here just for hoots since they are already processed and ready to go.
+Various critters come and visit me in my own backyard as I live at the edge of a forested area in the town of Nederland.
+And areas near me such as Rocky Mountain National Park specialize in some of the most iconic Colorado wildlife.
+I've gathered a number of photos over the years of these animals, so I decided to throw a bunch up here just for hoots since they are already processed and ready to go.
 So this is a collection of photos with very little effort toward explanation ... a picture "book," so to speak.
 So put your iPad on your coffee table while you're scrolling through it to simulate a coffee table book, haha.

 And if you want to come try to meet these critters yourself, remember you can come stay with me!
-Go here to book: Cozy & Quiet B&B.
+Go here to book: Cozy & Quiet Guest Studio.

 Here are some of the wonderful visitors I've had literally in my own yard.
 I keep a camera by the kitchen door, where most of the wildlife comes through.
 My cat, Trixy, is often the one who spies the wildlife in the window, and I can always tell from her demeanor when she has spotted something special.
 Other times I just happen to look out the window myself or be standing on my balcony at the right time.